gendy1300/banquemisrtask/README.md

 The app uses [fixer](https://fixer.io/) apis to fetch currencies

-This is a list of all technolgies used in the project:
+This is a list of all technologies used in the project:

 Kotlin.
 Data binding.